bisgardo/concordium-docker/transaction-logging.md

 The Concordium Node includes the ability to
 [log transactions to an external PostgreSQL database](https://github.com/Concordium/concordium-node/blob/main/docs/transaction-logging.md).

-This feature is disabled by default and may be enabled in the Docker Compose setup by setting `TXLOG_ENABLED=1`.
+This feature is disabled by default and may be enabled in the Docker Compose setup by defining the environment variable `CONCORDIUM_NODE_TRANSACTION_OUTCOME_LOGGING` with any value.

 Database credentials etc. are configured with the following variables: